 Please see the attached Executive Order from Governor DeSantis issuing a stay at home order for...

 Florida-Specific Coronavirus Conference Calls

 On April 9, 2020 a second conference call was held.
 The document linked here includes a Q&A summary.
 There is no recording for this call.
-Also provided here is a list of systems with suspended service as of 04/10/2020.

 On March 17, 2020 a conference call was held between transit agencies and FDOT representatives.
 The pdf linked here includes a Q&A summary as well as a link to the recording of the call.

 State of Florida Executive Order – from the Office of the Governor